nakkoservices/nkjson/README.md

     let mickey: User = NKJSON.parse(JSONData, key:"data.users.0")
     let andu: User = NKJSON.parse(JSONData, key:"data.users.1")
     let allUsers: [User] = NKJSON.parse(JSONData, key:"data.users")

+**Example 6:**

+Usually you initialize JSONParsable object using NKJSON.parse method.
+But maybe sometimes maybe all you want is a dictionary, or an array, or whatever else but NOT an `JSONParsable` object.
+Well take a look bellow to see how to do just that.

+JSONData:

+	{
+		"data": {
+			"users": [
+				{
+					"name": "Mickey",
+			        "birthDay": "19.09.1988"
+				}
+			]
+		}
+    }

+Parsing it:

+	var dictioanry: [String: AnyObject]!
+	if let JSON = NKJSON.parse(userString) {
+	    var dictionary: [String: AnyObject]!
+    	dictionary <> JSON[NKJSON.rootKey]
+	}

 ######What about those weird operators?
 Oh, I see!
 You are paying attention!
 Well, it's easy.
 Those operators do the *magic* trick.
 And there's a couple of them: